google/protobuf.dart/README.md

 setter called `hasField`.
 This conflicts with the method `hasField` which is already defined on the superclass `GeneratedMessage`.

-To work around this problem the option `field_name` and be used.
+To work around this problem the option `field_name` can be used.
 Option `field_name` takes two values separated by the vertical bar.
 The first value is the full name of the field and the second value is the name of the field in the generated Dart code.
 Passing the